MediConfusion: Can you trust your AI radiologist? Probing the reliability of multimodal medical foundation models: Experiments

 \subsection{Results}

 We summarize the performance of MLLMs on \methodname{} in Table \ref{tab:table_results}.
-Alarmingly, all MLLMs perform below random guessing in terms of set accuracy, corroborating our hypothesis that models struggle to differentiate in fine enough detail between the extracted image pairs necessary for accurate medical reasoning.
-This observation is further supported by the markedly high (often above $90\%$) confusion scores indicating that models tend to select the same answer for both images within a confusing pair.
+Alarmingly, almost all MLLMs perform below random guessing in terms of set accuracy, corroborating our hypothesis that models struggle to differentiate in fine enough detail between the extracted image pairs necessary for accurate medical reasoning.
+This observation is further supported by the markedly high (often above $90\%$) confusion scores, indicating that models tend to select the same answer for both images within a confusing pair.
 Even RadFM, a model that does not leverage a CLIP-style image encoder, is confused on our benchmark ($82.39\%$ confusion score) with performance well below random guessing.
-As most likely proprietary models leverage visual encoders other than CLIP as well, the overall poor performance and extremely high confusion scores suggest that the exposed vulnerability is more general and not solely rooted in the specific ambiguities of CLIP encoding.
+As most likely proprietary models leverage visual encoders other than CLIP as well, the overall poor performance and extremely high confusion scores suggest that the exposed vulnerability is more general and not solely rooted in the specific ambiguities of CLIP-style contrastive pretraining.

-An interesting outlier is Gemini 1.5, which has been the least confused (approx. $60\%$) on the dataset; however, its accuracy is still close to random guessing.
+Gemini models are interesting outliers: even though they are the least confused on the dataset, they struggle tackling MediConfusion as well, as Gemini 2.0 barely surpasses random guessing by about $3\%$.
 This may suggest that the model's visual representations are rich enough to meaningfully distinguish between images; however, the medical knowledge or necessary reasoning skills are lacking to correctly answer the questions.

-Furthermore, perhaps surprisingly, medical MLLMs did not outperform other methods, which indicates that the shortcomings cannot be addressed exclusively by domain-specific training.
-These results are especially surprising, as the image-caption pairs used to generate \methodname{} are part of PMC-OA, which is included in the pre-training set of all $3$ medical MLLMs in our experiments.
+Furthermore, perhaps surprisingly, medical MLLMs did not outperform other methods, indicating that the shortcomings cannot be addressed exclusively by domain-specific training.
+These results are especially surprising, as the image-caption pairs used to generate \methodname{} are part of PMC-OA, which is included in the pre-training set of all medical MLLMs in our experiments.
 We also note that given the public nature of PMC-OA these image-caption pairs are likely included in the training set of proprietary models as well.
-Finally, we do see some performance gap between open-source and proprietary models, with GPT-4o achieving the highest individual accuracy, however, barely surpassing that of random guessing ($56.25\%$ vs. $50\%$) with set accuracy still well below random guessing.
+Finally, we see some performance gap between open-source and proprietary models, with Gemini $2.0$ achieving the highest individual accuracy of $61.93\%$.